top of page

 Multi-threading

-By default, genozip attempts to utilize as many cores as available.
+By default, genozip attempts to utilize as many cores as it can.
 For that, it sets the number of threads to be a bit more than the number of cores (a practice known as over-subscription), as at any given moment some threads might be idle, waiting for a resource to become available.
-The --threads option allows explicit specification of the number of compute threads to be used (in addition a small number of I/O threads is used too, usually 1 or 2).
+The --threads option allows explicit specification of the number of compute threads to be used (in addition, a small number of I/O threads is used too, usually 1 or 2).

 Memory (RAM) consumption